hindutva/hindutva.github.io/rivals/abe-disease/0-theism/secularism.md

 - Guilt misplaced
   - How can one benefitting from "freedom of religion" (even theoretical equality!) granted by monotheist societies deny it to monotheisms in pagan nations?
 - Virtue signalling and marketing
-  - "I am an enlightened being - not like those hateful white supremacist ultra-nationalists spoiling the name of paganism."
+  - "I am an enlightened being - not like those hateful white supremacist ultra-nationalist pagans."

 ## Problems
 ### Undeserved religious "equality"

-- Equation of inimical barbarian religions with national cultural traditions.
+Reg secularist equation of inimical barbarian religions with national cultural traditions -

 - Secularism fosters a false sense of equality between the national pagan culture and the barbarian abrahamisms (which are not even comparable, being as different as an orange is to a brinjal).
 This brings exclusivist, poisonous dogmas to the fore, and offers them deference and legitimacy.
 - The local cultural traditions obviously have contributed a lot more to the distinctiveness and the soul of the nation.
 Barbarian religions (esp. abraham's madnesses), by contrast, will have harmed more than enriched the national culture and security.
 - This false sense of equality spreads like fire through the minds of the unwary pagan populace - especially its idiot segments.

+#### Analogies
+You dont like small pox and you dont like chicken pox.
+But if you are sickular, you will say "I'll keep them both out" ... and then aid small pox.

+Just as shikhaNDin shielded arjuna,
+the sickulars shield the ummah.
+But they're worse - atleast arjuna and co weren't going to butcher shikhaNDin once their task was done.

+You hate religion in state more than you hate (say) RoP.
+So, you're a net plus for RoP (as long as it's not officially "the state").

 #### Proselytization problem